 The word sect refers to a group that has broken off from another.
 Journalists should take care with this label as well and avoid it unless they are sure it fits.

-Journalists who encounter religious groups can easily consult with experts to find out whether they are part of a larger group or how the group’s beliefs and practices compare with other groups’.
-They should also be aware that just because a group sound unusual doesn’t mean it is unique.
+Journalists who encounter unfamiliar religious groups can easily consult with experts to find out whether they are part of a larger group or how the group’s beliefs and practices compare with other groups’.
+They should also be aware that just because a group might sound unusual doesn’t mean it is unique.
 A group called the Raelians falsely claimed they had cloned a human in 1997, inciting lead news stories across the country.
 The nation then learned that serious scholarly study of UFO religions such as the Raelians was, in fact, already taking place and that the Raelians were hardly the only group with such beliefs.

 RESOURCES